ashishgaurav13/naclports/README.md

 naclports
 ---------

 This is an independent record repository which keeps track of what utilities I have ported to Native Client.
-The Native Client is a sandbox technology from Google which allows the developer to run native C/C++ code (Java supposedly later) efficiently and securely, giving the code complete access to the CPU, independent of the OS, provided you have Chromium/Chrome.
+The Native Client is a sandbox technology from Google which allows the developer to run native C/C++ code (Java supposedly later) efficiently and securely in the browser, giving the code complete access to the CPU, independent of the OS, provided you have Chromium/Chrome.

 List of Projects
 ----------------